gioele-perri/Asset_analysis_dtc_de/README.md

 1. **Google Cloud Settings**:
    - Create a service account and download the JSON credential file.
+   - Set your SSH connection.
+Generate a key pair in your pc and store your public key in GCP

 2. **Deploy using Terraform**:
    - Use Terraform to deploy the infrastructure and related services.